How to Get Rid of Flies on the Patio (11 Tips)

 You can also use a vinegar and dish soap solution as a fly trap.
 Flies are attracted to the smell of vinegar, and mixing it with dish soap in a cup will make for an effective trap.

-The idea is to place the fly trap away (but not too far away) from where the patio or porch is, otherwise you will be attracting flies to your beloved outdoor space instead of keeping them away.
+The idea is to place the fly trap away (but not too far away) from where the patio or porch is.
+Otherwise, you will attract flies to your beloved outdoor space instead of keeping them away.

-You can also use classic insect spray on your outdoor patio or porch to target flies and other insects, but it’s not really a long term solution.
+You can also use classic insect spray on your outdoor patio or porch to target flies and other insects, but that’s not a long-term solution.

-Use it to spray on surfaces on and around your outdoor area where flies tend to visit.
-Just be careful in case you have pets as it can be quite toxic.
+Use it to spray on surfaces in and around your outdoor area where flies tend to visit.
+Just be careful in case you have pets, as it can be quite toxic.

 Raid Multi Insect Spray

-• Raid Multi Insect Spray kills bugs on contact
+• One 15 oz can of Raid Multi Insect Killer kills bugs on contact, including ants,...

 I’m personally not a big fan of using chemical sprays, but they are effective.
-For me it is a last resort measure, or otherwise, as a short-term quick fix measure.
+For me, it is a last resort or a short-term quick-fix measure.

 That said, there are certainly non-toxic or less-toxic insect sprays available, but they are typically less effective.

-Fly strips aren’t everyone’s favorite tool to eliminate flies but they do work; but similar to fly traps, fly strips aren’t very pretty.
+Fly strips aren’t everyone’s favorite tool to eliminate flies, but they do work.
+But like fly traps, fly strips aren’t nice to look at.

 7. Essential Oils